Electromagnetic Waves

 Black body - an object that absorbs all of the radiation that hits it.

-Also see Waves, Atoms & Radiation,
+Also see Waves, Atoms & Radiation

-Infrared Radiation
+PRACTICAL Infrared Radiation

 Watch the video and have a go at writing out the steps of the practical.